StevenPG/kubernetes-homelab/Part_7_Third_n_Fourth_Nodes/README.md

     oldie     Ready    control-plane   16m     v1.25.4   192.168.1.199   <none>        Ubuntu 22.04.1 LTS   5.15.0-53-generic   cri-o://1.23.4
     rainbow   Ready    control-plane   17m     v1.25.4   192.168.1.201   <none>        Ubuntu 22.04.1 LTS   5.15.0-53-generic   cri-o://1.23.4
     school    Ready    control-plane   6m40s   v1.25.4   192.168.1.202   <none>        Ubuntu 22.04.1 LTS   5.15.0-53-generic   containerd://1.5.9-0ubuntu3

+Also, jokes on you (and me), for whatever reason, containerd doesn't seem to be working, so my school and hp nodes are failing to bring any containers up, while the cri-o nodes are working fine.
+So we're going to remove docker from hp and school using the following commands

+    sudo apt-get remove containerd
+    sudo apt-get remove --auto-remove containerd
+    sudo apt-get purge containerd